softwarefactory-project/sf-docs/docs/migration.rst

 Git repository
 ..............

-Simply follow the instructions in the :doc:`Software Factory CLI (sfmanager)<sfmanager>` about creating a project on Software Factory.
-You can either specify the upstream repository to clone when creating the project.

-You can also initialize an empty project on Software Factory, then import your project history from your local copy, like so:
+You can initialize an empty project on Software Factory, then import your project history from your local copy, like so:

 .. code-block:: bash